05 . 09 . 14

 In a medium sized pan toast red pepper flakes for 2-3 minutes over medium heat.
-Add olive oil, bacon fat, minced garlic and shallots over slightly lower heat until it starts to sizzle but the garlic is not browned.
+Add olive oil, bacon fat, and shallots over slightly lower heat until it starts to sizzle.
 Add Rapini leaves and let wilt, untouched for five minutes before stirring together.
 Add white beans, lemon juice, salt, and red pepper flakes.
 Stir and remove from heat.

 Melt butter in a large pot with the minced garlic.
-Before butter starts to bubble, add stock and lemon juice.
+Before butter starts to bubble, add stock, butter and lemon juice.
 Bring to a boil.
 Add polenta and stir vigorously for 5 minutes until combined.
 Add stock to adjust the viscosity and salt to taste.

 Serve in a bowl, all together, with a poached egg, goat cheese crumbles, and chili oil.